lacework/lql-queries/README.md

 For more information about LQL, check the [LQL overview](https://docs.lacework.com/lql/lql-overview).

 PRs for new queries are welcome!
+See [CONTRIBUTE.md](CONTRIBUTE.md) to learn how to contribute your LQL queries.